cemre10/FleetBattle-Bot/README.md

 </h1>

 ## Description
 FleetBattle Bot is an automated script designed for playing the Fleet Battle mobile game on desktop.
 Originally developed by [Mohammad Tomaraei](https://github.com/themreza) in 2019, I have modified the script by introducing new features, adding new functions, enhancing intelligence, and ensuring compatibility with recent updates.
+(New functions will be added in Future to enhance intelligence!)

 ## Table of Contents
 1. [Overview](#overview)